ckormanyos/real-time-cpp-toolchains/README.md

 Other standalone uses are, of course, possible with these toolchains.
 They are completely moveable and built to run out-of-the-box.
-Do note, however, that the dynamic link library `libwinpthread.dll` is required for running these GCC ports.
+Do note, however, that the dynamic link library `libwinpthread-1.dll` is required for running these GCC ports.
-A copy of `libwinpthread.dll` can be found [here](https://github.com/ckormanyos/real-time-cpp-toolchains/tree/master/ref_app).
+A copy of `libwinpthread-1.dll` can be found [here](https://github.com/ckormanyos/real-time-cpp-toolchains/tree/master/ref_app).

 ## Supported Toolchain Targets